Policy: Glossary - student policies and procedures

 The process of changing enrolment in one or more courses.

 Equivalent Full-Time Student Load (EFTSL)

-A university initiated termination of a student’s undertaking of a program or career.
+A University initiated termination of a student’s program or career.

 Feedback on Assessment